Wafris/wafris-rb/test/ReadMe-Development.md

 2. Navigate to the `test/dummy` directory

-3. Remove any Wafris environment variables: `bash ./remove-env-vars.sh`
+3. From `test/dummy` run

-4. Set target environment variables: `source ./set-dev-env-vars.sh`
+`WAFRIS_API_KEY='wafris-client-test-api-key' rerun -d ../../ 'rails server -p 3333'`

-5. From `test/dummy` run `rerun -d ../../ 'rails server -p 3333'` - this will relaunch the Rails app whenever a file changes in the wafris-rb gem.
+This will relaunch the Rails app whenever a file changes in the wafris-rb gem.

 # Testing API Key